|

 successfully made the transition from child prodigy to mature artist.
 Poignancy,

-vitality, commanding virtuosity tempered with sensitivity, allied to an inspired
+spontaneity, vitality, commanding virtuosity tempered with sensitivity, allied

-and deeply probing musical intuition – these are the hallmarks of his constantly
+to an inspired and deeply probing musical intuition - these are the hallmarks of

 Dimitris Sgouros was born in Athens on August 30th, 1969, and began his piano studies at the age of six and a half.
 Within eighteen months he gained a scholarship to the Athens Conservatory of Music, where he studied with the noted pianist-teacher Maria Herogiorgiou-Sigara.
 He gave his first piano recital in the Public Theatre of Piraeus in 1977 performing two of his own compositions, for which he also won two first prizes in the Composer's Competition in Sofia.
 He graduated from the Athens Conservatory in 1982 with a Professor's and Performer's Diploma, a First Prize and a Gold Medal.
-This was but one of several First Prizes he took at successive competitions between 1978 and 1983, among them the UNICEF Competition in Bulgaria in 1979, the competition at Ancona, Italy, in 1980, and two major competitions in Athens.
+This was but one of several First Prizes he took at successive competitions between 1978 and 1983, among them the UNICEF Competition in Bulgaria in 1979 (where Leonard Bernstein was President of the Jury), the competition at Ancona, Italy, in 1980, and two major competitions in Athens.
 These early successes established him as the pianist of choice to perform with visiting artists in Greece.
 In 1981 he gave his first performance outside Greece in Bologna, Italy, followed by appearances and tours in France, Switzerland, Holland and Venezuela.
-Sgouros began his orchestral career at the age of 11, performing a Mozart concerto with the Chamber Orchestra of Cannes under Phillip Bender.
+Sgouros began his orchestral career at the age of 11, performing a Mozart concerto with the Chamber Orchestra of Cannes under Philippe Bender.
 In the same year he performed in Germany with the Karlsruhe Chamber Orchestra in the palace where the seven-year-old Mozart had played.
+He substituted for Lazar Berman in Utrecht in February 1982 and for Mstislav Rostropovich in Munich that same year.

 In April 1982, his meteoric rise took him to